NEFM-TUDresden/MCRpy/README.md

 def register() -> None:
     descriptor_factory.register("VolumeFractions", VolumeFractions)
 ```

+For visualization, the standard behavior is that a bar plot is made for low-dimensional descriptors and a heatmap is made for high-dimensional descriptors.
+You can change this by overriding `Descriptor.visualize_subplot`in your plugin.
+See `descriptors/Correlations.py` for an example.

 ## Information
 This code has been written by [Paul Seibert](https://www.researchgate.net/profile/Paul-Seibert) and [Alexander Rassloff](https://www.researchgate.net/profile/Alexander-Rassloff) in the lab of [Markus Kaestner](https://www.researchgate.net/profile/Markus-Kaestner) at the [institute of solid mechanics](https://tu-dresden.de/ing/maschinenwesen/ifkm/nefm), TU Dresden, Germany.